libertyernie/DeviantArtFs.Stash.Marshal/README.md

         }
 	}

+See the project ExampleWebApp for a more concrete example.

 Known bugs:

 * When editing a Sta.sh item from the DeviantArt submission page (and using "Save & Exit"), its itemid will change, and StashRoot will think it's a different item.
 This seems to be a bug on DeviantArt's end.